vil3nce/SurreptitiousWMI/README.md

 - <strike>Check for the existance of a namespace with the same name before I try to create one
 - Check for permanent event subscription componants with the same names before I try to create new ones
 - Make ActiveScriptConsumer class creation an indpendant function</strike>
-- Make function(s) to create other event consumers
+- Make function(s) to derive other event consumers
 - Store the vbscript in a way that is not human readable